Kjúklingasalat (1 piece)

 Portion Control

-Reduce the portion size of kjúklingasalat to help manage the overall carbohydrate intake.
+Reduce the portion size of kjúklingasalat you consume.
+Smaller portions can help mitigate glucose spikes.

 Add Healthy Fats